 The bulk of the mixer section is for the 4 channels.
 Each channel offers a 3 Band EQ along with a Trim knob for level control.
 Each channel also offers level meters giving you a visual reference point to your sound levels.
-Each channel can also be set to either of the two available USB connections or as a Phono/Line connection for external gear.
+Each channel can also be set to either two available USB connections or a Phono/Line connection for external gear.
 This offers plenty of flexibility to adjust to your preferred workflow and gear preferences.

 The new Magvel crossfader is another huge benefit.
 This high-grade professional fader is durable and offers excellent response time.
 You can also adjust each of the 4 channels to suit your crossfading style.